Flowpack/prunner/README.md

 To deactivate the queuing altogether, set `queue_limit: 0`.

-Now, if the queue is limited, an error occurs when it is full and you try to add a new job.
+Now, if the queue is limited (and default `queue_strategy: append` is configured), an error occurs when it is full and you try to add a new job.

 Alternatively, you can also set `queue_strategy: replace` to replace the last job in the queue by the newly added one: